 Effective 2020, AXIS Capital ceased underwriting risks for (and investing in the securities of) companies whose primary activity relates to thermal coal mining or power generation, or tar sands extraction, and in 2021, AXIS Capital announced a commitment to not underwrite new insurance or facultative reinsurance contracts, or provide investment support, for projects covering the exploration, production or transportation of oil and gas in the Arctic National Wildlife Refuge.

-Further, effective 2022, AXIS Capital committed to phasing out of the thermal coal business from its insurance, facultative reinsurance, and investment portfolios, ending all such activities no later than 2040.
-AXIS Capital has additionally committed to stop insuring any company developing a coal mine, or its dedicated infrastructure.
-Further details on Group wide energy and carbon reduction initiative has been documented in the Corporate Citizenship section of the AXIS Capital Holdings Annual Report.
+AXIS Capital has committed to fully phasing out thermal coal from its insurance and facultative reinsurance portfolios no later than 2030 in OECD countries and 2040 globally.
+Additionally, by the end of 2025, AXIS Capital has committed to phasing out any existing investments in companies in the thermal coal or oil sands industries that exceed its policy thresholds in its fossil fuel policy.